 Many people who stammer communicate very well because communication involves far more than just speech.
 Good communication includes listening skills, body language, facial expression, and tone/volume of your voice.
 Good communication is the ability to share the right information at the right time, in the right way and with the right people.
 Not just the ability to make small talk.

 You can ignore your stammer, and go through the whole interview process without mentioning stammering.
 Or you might decide to highlight it from the get-go.
 If you disclose after you've been invited for an interview, you can discuss 'reasonable adjustments' for the interview itself.
-This might be extra time for you interview, or to be allowed to give written answers in advance.
+This might be extra time for the interview, or permission to give written answers in advance.
 And it will allow you to focus on the questions, not your stammer.
-Have a read of the legal advice at the foot of this form.
+Have a read of the legal advice at the foot of this page.

 Send a link to our Resources for Employers and HR Professionals to the interviewer.
 If you’ve been invited to a telephone interview, and you've disclosed your stammer, you can ask for an initial face-to-face interview instead.